 “Dallas has an emerging startup scene, a great talent pool and an unbeatable cost of living.
 Corporations are flocking here for that reason and the tax advantages.
 I might be a little biased because I grew up here but I see definite advantages to starting a technology company in the DFW metroplex.”

-In making these kinds of connections, and taking the time to really learn from one another, it’s clear that Dallas is providing a solid base for growing This is Productivity, with many exciting developments that we’ll be talking about in future posts- stay tuned!
+In making these kinds of connections, and taking the time to really learn from one another, it’s clear that Dallas is providing a solid base for growing WNDYR, with many exciting developments that we’ll be talking about in future posts- stay tuned!

 If you’re a CEO in a growth stage business in the Dallas area, be sure to get in touch with Claire to find out more about joining one of the monthly dinners, which offer a genuine platform for connecting and sharing lessons about growing a business.